kajuwise/spotify-dl-on-steroids/README.md

 # spotify-dl

-A command line utility to download songs, podcasts, playlists and albums directly from Spotify's servers.
+Improved command line utility to download songs, podcasts, playlists and albums directly from Spotify's servers.
 You need a Spotify Premium account.

 ## Disclaimer